Student-centric advice and objective recommendations

 The second half of the prompt is another straightforward question about you.
 Now that you’ve told them how you heard about them, they want to know what pushed you to the next step and actually apply.
 Show Lehigh that you “did your homework” here!

-Here are a few more questions to ask yourself:
+Here are a few questions to consider for part one:

 - Is Lehigh well known for the major you want to pursue?